Financial Aid Policies

 At the time of disbursement, the Office of Financial Aid reviews and determines student eligibility for Title IV aid.
 If it is determined that a student receives a “NS” mark for one or more classes, the student Title IV aid will be adjusted accordingly.

-Students who receive a “NS” designation for one or more classes, who have been incorrectly marked with a “NS”, it must be determined whether or not this was institution error.
-Students who have been incorrectly marked with “NS” must wait until passing grades have posted to their academic record in order for the Office of Financial Aid to adjust the student aid for that semester.
+Students who receive a “NS” designation for one or more classes, who have been incorrectly marked with a “NS”, it must be determined whether or not this was institutional error.
+If it is determined that it was institutional error, Financial Aid will disburse students financial aid as soon as possible If it is not determined to be institutional error, students must wait until passing grades have posted to their academic record in order for the Office of Financial Aid to adjust the student aid for that semester.

 If a student receiving Title IV aid receives a “NS” mark for one or more classes and does not receive an earned passing grade (such as an “A”, “B”, “C”, or “D”) upon completion of a class, no financial aid will be disbursed for such classes.
 Incompletes will not count as a passing grade.

 Full-time enrollment = 12 or more eligible credit hours

 Three-quarter time enrollment = 9 to 11 eligible credit hours